stdevel/check_repodata/README.md

 ![Example Icinga screenshot](https://raw.githubusercontent.com/stdevel/check_repodata/master/Icinga_Screenshot.png "Example Icinga screenshot")

 ``check_repodata.py`` is a Nagios / Icinga plugin for checking sync states of repositories managed by Spacewalk, Red Hat Satellite or SUSE Manager.
 It can assist you detecting outdates repositories and ``taskomaticd`` issues.
-The script checks file system timestamps and - optionally - YUM repo sync states that are queried using the Spacewal API.
+The script checks file system timestamps and - optionally - YUM repo sync states that are queried using the Spacewalk API.
 If using this features (*which is the default*) a valid username / password combination to your Spacewalk, Red Hat Satellite or SUSE Manager system is required.
 The login credentials **are prompted** when running the script.
 To automate this you have two options:

 **1.Setting two shell variables:**
 * **SATELLITE_LOGIN** - a username